-Today, AWS is the world’s largest cloud provider that offers as-required infrastructure needed by companies with custom requirements.
-Few of the AWS customers include Spotify, Hulu, Expedia, Netflix, Ubisoft, Unilever, Airbnb, GoDaddy, Formula 1, Major League Baseball, Ryanair, Zulily amongst others.
+Today, AWS is the world’s largest cloud provider that offers the as-required infrastructure needed by companies with custom requirements.
+A few of the AWS customers include Spotify, Hulu, Expedia, Netflix, Ubisoft, Unilever, Airbnb, GoDaddy, Formula 1, Major League Baseball, Ryanair, Zulily amongst others.
 However, the major drawback of using AWS is its reluctance with Windows services.

 It may be assumed that Amazon has the edge in the battle between Azure vs AWS as it is the largest offering right now.
 This only appears on the surface though.
 If you go deeper into the intricacies of both Azure vs AWS, it would be a difficult choice to make.
 When Amazon launched AWS in 2002, it was the only player in the market.
-Microsoft didn’t pay much interest in early years in the cloud, but after AWS’ success, it was forced to enter the arena.
+Microsoft didn’t pay much interest in the early years in the cloud, but after AWS’s success, it was forced to enter the arena.
 The nearest competitor to AWS was Google, which launched its services only in 2009 – a good seven years after AWS.

 Microsoft overhauled its cloud offering and packaged it as Azure, adding support for a variety of Azure services, operating systems and programming languages.
 The systems were made flexible, allowed cross-platform operations which allows Linux OS to integrate with Azure, and scalability was massive.
 Due to the continued efforts of Microsoft, Azure has found its way back as a leading cloud provider in the world.

-Azure and AWS: Who’s expanding rapidly?
+Azure and AWS: Growth Projections

 Cloud computing is a rapidly growing field with AWS and Azure leading the market.
 Speaking on the broader perspective, cloud computing allows companies to get new products on the market faster, increase efficiency, decrease working expenses, improve interdepartmental teamwork, cut capital costs, and increase innovation.

-If you want to make a move to the cloud, you need to have trained professionals who will help you with the complete migration, installation, deployment and operations process.
+If you want to make a move to the cloud, you need to have trained professionals who will help you with the complete migration, installation, deployment, and operations process.

 Organizations must have certified cloud experts to make an easy transition to the cloud.
 There are tiny nuances of cloud computing that can be understood and addressed by the cloud professional.
 Apps4Rent is a leading Azure services provider that can help you with Azure implementation.